bx-sh/specs.sh/README.md

 > Caller: `spec.runSpecWithSetupAndTeardown`

+- NOT run inside a subshell because it needs to be able to set global environment variables for spec/teardowns
 - Invoked anytime a setup function is called (possible for there to be multiple for a single spec)
 - Default implementation simply passes the value to `spec.runFunction` to be run